 I am increasingly of the opinion (at least in the last 15 years) that it is better to pursue “personal images”than to talk about “independent images”.
-The so-called independent image (once called “underground cinema”, as I experienced it in the 1990s) is, to put it bluntly, some kind of ideological trademark (a veneer) that some people are willing to use (in a discursive and discursive habit, which I see as academic laziness, of using “underground”) “banned”, “power of resistance”, etc.).
-(The title of my speech for a seminar on the anniversary of some independent film festival in China was, “Independence is a verb”)
+The so-called independent image (once called “underground cinema”, as I experienced it in the 1990s) is, to put it bluntly, a kind of ideological trademark (a veneer) that some people are willing to use (a discursive habit, which I see as academic laziness, of using “underground”, “banned”, “power of resistance”, etc. The title of my speech for a seminar on the anniversary of some independent film festival in China was, “Independence is a verb”).

 Zhang Mengqi’s Viewing Material : Scenes of ‘Old Man He’ is three scenes in the life of an old man recovering from a serious illness in the village of 47 Kilometres.
 After watching it, I felt like writing something as a follow up, as a “reflection” on viewing this filmmaker’s work.

 As 2016 ends, it’s time for the Folk Memory Project to start its winter filming.
 Since the summer of 2010, when the Folk Memory Project started, winter is a time for participants to return to their villages to film, with 2017 being the seventh of these winters.